 This has become one of my favorite ways to think about sales and marketing.
 Sales is marketing on a micro, individual level, and marketing is taking sales and scaling it to a full marketplace.
 This is why account-based marketing is proving to be so impactful for many business-to-business revenue teams.
 You’re able to leverage the hyper-focus of sales with the macro-focus of marketing to reach your target customers and begin a relationship.

 In many SaaS environments, organizations are using large teams of business development reps and account executives to close a high number of deals and then transitioning those accounts to largely self-service with some support from a customer success role.
-In this sort of environment, transaction number is the name of the game, and it’s about giving your sales teams as many at bats with as many qualified prospects as possible.
+In this sort of environment, transaction number is the name of the game, and it’s about giving your sales teams as many at-bats with different qualified prospects as possible.
 Ever heard of a technology sales professional being tired of giving demos?
 Most likely not.
 They know their platform can handle it, and more demos means more sales.

 In these high-volume environments, marketing needs to be in front of as many potential customers as possible, the demo instance has to be great for the prospect, and the sales team has to be equipped with the appropriate tools and collateral to follow up on any opportunity in short order.